chrisbrasington/nextfest/2025_October.md

 >
 > Somehow not only is this the a realistic skateboarding game, it's.. philosophical?
 >
 > I think you're dead (might have missed something) - but you can skate if you're under contract and turned to glass.
 Your quest is to eat the moon.
 It makes more sense than I'm going to try to explain.
-You wind up battling a phislopher to see the beauty in your skateboarding quest.
+You wind up battling a philosopher to see the beauty in your skateboarding quest.
 >
-> The music is phenominal, gameplay, atmosphere - everything.
+> The music is phenomenal, gameplay, atmosphere - everything.
 So so great.

 [![Thumbnail](img/thumbnails/20251018190007_1.jpg)](img/2025_oct/skatestory/20251018190007_1.jpg)
 [![Thumbnail](img/thumbnails/20251018190121_1.jpg)](img/2025_oct/skatestory/20251018190121_1.jpg)